djangocon/djangocon-us-docs/docs/program/program.md

 # Program

 Team Size: 1-4

 ## Responsibilities

 - Recruit people to submit proposals
 - Write the CFP and set a deadline
 - Coordinate with communication team to promote CFP
 - Prepare reviewing guidelines
 - Score all proposals
 - Recruit reviewers from the community to help score proposals and ensure they have familiarized themselves with reviewing guidelines
 - Select final proposals, keeping in mind:
-- Presenter diversity across multiple vectors (ability, gender, race, ethnicity, sexual orientation, geographic location)
+- Track presenter diversity across multiple vectors (ability, gender, race, ethnicity, sexual orientation, geographic location) as well as possible without collecting demographics
 - Topics that need to be covered
 - Coordinate with financial aid to ensure that all speakers who need aid are adequately funded
 - Work with financial aid to manage any unexpected speaker financial aid requests
 - Ensure acceptance and rejection emails are drafted
 - Send acceptance and rejection notifications by deadline
 - Design schedule and ensure it makes it to the website
 - Advise on keynote speakers as requested
 - At the conference, ensure speakers have what they need (water at podiums, microphones, etc.)
 - At the conference, manage unexpected schedule changes (no-shows, ill speakers, etc.)

 ## Logistics

 - We use [Pretalx](https://www.pretalx.com/) to accept proposals.
 - We recruit reviewers from the community and add them to Pretalx as "reviewers" to let them review